How to Get a Provisional (Teen) License in Washington

 • Unrestricted

-Until now, the first-time driver has been practicing their behind-the-wheel experience.
+Until now, first-time driver has been practicing their behind-the-wheel experience.
 They’ve followed road rules and have taken a driver’s education course.
 Now they’re ready to get a provisional license granting extra freedom.

 This guide shares the steps, paperwork, and fees you’ll pay when upgrading a license in Washington.
 You’ll soon be one step closer to an unrestricted license!
 If you’re over 18, skip ahead to the adult licensing guide for more details.
 Everyone else, follow along.